CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ## Packaging Strategies

-We packaged our code using the packaging by layers.
-This way we organized each clean architecture
+We packaged our code using the packaging by layers strategy.
+This way we organized each clean architecture component into its own package, such as controllers, entities, filters, and workers.
+Controllers contains our command line interface, entities contains all objects (`Course`, `Schedule`, `Session`), filters contains all implementations of the Filter interface, and workers contains all of our use cases.

+Since we don't have many classes for each layer, the code is well organized and simple to navigate through.
+We put filters into its own package because we have a filter interface and its subclasses which should be grouped together.

+Expansion of the program will be easy, as we can add each new clean architecture component into its associated package.

 ## Design Pattern Summary